Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Applied to double-bend achromat

-One of the features of an integrable system is that the trajectories are confined to tori in the phase space, which are shown in Fig.~\ref{fig:dbaphase}.
-Although trajectories begin to deviate from the desired ellipse gradually when the amplitude increases, they are still confined to their own tori.
-It indicates some high order terms might be needed in order to construct a better QI in Eq.~(\ref{eq:quadraticJ}).
+One of the features of an integrable system is that the trajectories are confined to tori in the phase space.
+This is apparent in the turn-by-turn tracking data shown in Fig.~\ref{fig:dbaphase}.
+Although trajectories begin to gradually deviate from the Courant-Snyder ellipse when the amplitude increases, they are still confined to deformed tori.
+It therefore appears that this lattice possesses two QIs whose values near the reference orbit are quantitatively close to the Courant-Snyder actions.
+This feature can also be observed from the symmetry of DA in the horizontal plane as shown in Fig.~\ref{fig:dbada}.

-Like the IOTA rings, this lattice also provides a large amplitude-dependent tune-spread as illustrated in Fig.~\ref{fig:dbafma}.
-This property can increase instability and space charge thresholds through an improved Landau damping effect.
+Like the IOTA ring, this lattice also provides a large amplitude-dependent tune-spread as illustrated in the left subplot of Fig.~\ref{fig:dbafma}.
+This property can increase instability and space charge thresholds through improved Landau damping.
+Even while crossing the low order resonance lines such as $\nu_x=1/3$, the stop-band widths are observed to be much narrower than those in conventional nonlinear lattices~\cite{schoch1957, wiedemann2015}.
+The nominal operation lattice's tune footprint (as shown in the right subplot) can provide a smaller tune spread within the bunch when an instability occurs.

-The robustness of this lattice has been confirmed in both the simulation and experiment.
-After adding various realistic errors to the magnets in the simulation, a sufficient DA still remains.
-Experimentally this lattice had been successfully commissioned at NSLS-II.
-Comparing with the current operation sextupole configuration, under a same condition of $400\;mA$ stored beam current, the needed bunch-by-bunch feedback amplitude gain could be reduced by 50\% and 75\% in the horizontal and vertical planes respectively thanks to the larger chromaticity and nonlinear tune-spread.
+It is interesting to directly compare the fluctuations in actions for the QI lattice and the nominal lattice.
+Although their DAs are comparable, the fluctuations $\Delta J$ in the QI lattice are better suppressed as illustrated in Fig.~\ref{fig:y_comp}.
+When a small physical aperture exists in a ring, such as an undulator's gap, a trajectory with large action variation might be blocked.
+Then its realistic DA will be smaller than the physical aperture.
+In this case, a less fluctuating trajectory will be preferable.

+The robustness of this lattice has been confirmed with a beam test.
+After loading its sextupoles settings, a near 100\% off-axis injection efficiency was achieved, which indicates its DA is sufficient for routine operation.
+Then, the horizontal DA was scanned by kicking the beam transversely to observe its loss rate as shown in Fig.~\ref{fig:dbadaerr}.
+Although the measured DA is about $10\pm1\;mm$, which is worse than the simulation prediction due to various realistic errors, it still can satisfy the requirement ($>8.5\;mm$) for off-axis injection.
+The nominal operation lattice's DA is also shown for comparison.

+A bunch-by-bunch feedback (BBFB) system is frequently used in light source rings to suppress instabilities in the beam centroid motion.
+Limiting the BBFB gain is critical to avoid a degradation of the beam brightness.
+For example, a significant vertical emittance increase was observed when an excess gain was applied~\cite{cheng2018} at the NSLS-II ring.
+Although the beam centroid instabilities could be well suppressed with the BBFB system, the emittance blowup effect due to a large feedback gain was pronounced, especially at higher chromaticity.